PetchMa/PetchMa/README.md

 I'm a first year graduate student at the UC Berkeley.
 Broadly speaking, I'm interested in ML for scientific discovery in the physical sciences.
 **Grad Research Projects**
-* **Rubin LSST** I am working on developing and deploying a Neural Active Optics Control system for the newly completely Vera C. Rubin Observatory
+* **Rubin LSST** I am working on developing and deploying a Neural Active Optics Control system for the newly completed Vera C. Rubin Observatory
 * **Neural Compression** ...
 * **Inverse Optics Design** ...